Double Board-Certified Plastic Surgeon Dallas-Fort Worth

 During the actual treatment, the skin is cleaned and prepped before using the device.
 Numbing cream is applied to the skin so there is no pain associated with treatment.
 The length of the treatment depends on the extent of the skin condition with most patients requiring less than one hour.
 A hydrating gel is then applied to the skin to assist healing.

-Are There Any Side Effects from Microneedling?
+Are There Any Potential Side Effects Associated With Microneedling?

 What to expect after MicroNeedling?